jlmbaka/shazam_export/README.md

 # README
-Small tool to import My Shazam playlist.
+Small tool to import and export Shazam playlists.
 It saves it to a local file and generates a url to convert to to be imported in other applications such as:

 * Spotify
 * Youtube